YoichiMukai/Yoichi-website-academic/content/publication/The effect of phonological-orthographic consistency on the processing of reduced and citation forms of Japanese words_Evidence from pupillometry/index.md

 +++
-title = "The effect of phonological-orthographic consistency on the processing of reduced and citation forms of Japanese words: Evidence from pupillometry" date = 2021-09-10T00:00:00 draft = false
+title = "The effect of phonological-orthographic consistency on the processing of reduced and citation forms of Japanese words: Evidence from pupillometry (under review)" date = 2021-09-10T00:00:00 draft = false